Top 10 Sustainable Travel Products

 Tip: The best way to reduce your onboard waste is to carry your trash off the plane and recycle it yourself.
 If you are drinking soda or beer, ask to drink it straight out of the can.
 Then save the can and recycle it when you leave.
 If the wine is in one of those individual bottles, ask for the bottle and recycle it yourself.

-A small cup (and bowl) that folds completley flat keeps you plastic free on the road
+A small cup (and bowl) that folds completely flat keeps you plastic-free on the road

 In the picture below, I am holding my Nomader foldable water bottle along with my travel wine cup, but I have yet a third cup in the pocket of those pants (the pants are eco-conscious as well!)